thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 ```

 Our wrapper will start out `None`.
-We'll see how it's used during type checking.
+Type checking an item fills out the `ItemWrapper` field.
-We introduce a new operation, instantiation, and our wrapper will save all the types we produce from instantiating an item.
+We'll introduce a new operation, instantiation, and our wrapper will save all the types we produce from instantiating an item.
-At the end of type checking we'll substitute `ItemWrapper`s (like the rest of our `Ast`) solving their variables to types and rows.
+At the end of type checking we'll substitute `ItemWrapper`s (like the rest of our `Ast`).

 A natural question arises from here.
 If items aren't bound by `fun` nodes, how do we know what items are available, and (more importantly) how do we know their types?